 CPAP - Continuous Positive Airway Pressure - If you suffer from sleep apnea, then CPAP is the most successful treatment.
 Almost all sleep doctors will suggest you try CPAP before resorting to other treatments.

 Delayed Sleep Phase Syndrome - People who suffer from this disorder are unable to get their sleep pattern into line with normal hours, and even if they do, they cannot maintain the pattern.
 This can be a significant problem to the person suffering from DSPS, often leading to insomnia and depression.

 Drowsy Driving - Have you ever been driving and suddenly found your eyelids droop, you can't stop yawning or you can't remember driving the last few kilometres?
 If so you have been a "drowsy driver" and you're not alone!

 Idiopathic Hypersomnia - Sometimes referred to as Idiopathic Hypersomnolence.
-This is a debilitating neurological disorder without an obvious cause, where people lose cognitive ability, sleep excessively, yet still crave sleep above all else.
+This is a debilitating neurological sleep/wake disorder without an obvious cause, where people lose cognitive ability, sleep excessively, and yet still crave sleep above all else.
 Information kindly provided by Hypersomnolence Australia - www.hypersomnolenceaustralia.org.au

 Insomnia - Most people experience difficulty sleeping (insomnia) at some time.
 However chronic insomnia can have serious consequences.
 For both the community and the sufferer, it is an issue that should not be ignored.

 Narcolepsy - Narcolepsy is an uncommon but very debilitating neurological sleep disorder.
 It may or may not include cataplexy.
 Usually the most worrying aspect of narcolepsy for the sufferer is uncontrollable sleepiness during the day.